 Fund Financial Statements - The fund financial statements provide information about the Town's funds.
 Statements for each governmental fund are presented.
+The Town has no fiduciary funds to report.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.